isaacnmm/pestpolicy-hugo2XX/content/posts/effective-ant-control-for-homeowners-in-eugene-or/index.md

 ####  Identifying Common Ant Species in Eugene

 1. **Odorous House Ants**: These small, dark ants are prevalent in Eugene and are known for the strong, rotten coconut smell they emit when crushed.
-They typically nest indoors near moisture sources, such as kitchens and[bathrooms](https://pestpolicy.com/how-to-get-rid-of-ants-in-the-bathroom/), which are common in the damp climate of Eugene.
+They typically nest indoors near moisture sources, such as kitchens and[bathrooms](https://pestpolicy.com/how-to-get-rid-of-ants-in-the-bathroom/),which are common in the damp climate of Eugene.
 2.

 **Carpenter Ants**: Larger than most ants, carpenter ants are a significant concern in Eugene due to the abundance of moisture-rich wood in the area.